Date Posted and Effective Date: December 31, 2019

 B. Aggregate Information and Passive Information Collection:

-Site pages may contain electronic images known as web beacons, also referred to as single-pixel gifs) on the Sites or in our emails that permit us to count users who have visited those pages and for other related website statistics (e.g., recording the popularity of certain Site content and verifying system and server integrity).
-Web beacons are not used to access your personal information on the Site; they are solely used to compile aggregated statistics concerning the use of the Site.
-Web beacons collect only a limited set of information including a cookie number, the time and date of a page view, and a description of the page on which the web beacon resides.
+We may also use electronic images known as web beacons (also referred to as single-pixel gifs) on the Sites or in our emails that permit us to count users who have visited our Sites and compile aggregated statistics concerning the use of the Sites (e.g., recording the popularity of certain Site content and verifying system and server integrity).
+Web beacons collect only a limited set of information, including a cookie number, the time and date of a page view, and a description of the page on which the web beacon resides.
 Web beacons/pixels may also be used by advertising partners to infer the presence of a common user across multiple devices or browsers to provide personalized advertising on devices inferred from browsing patterns.

 Examples of the types of personal information that may be obtained from public sources or purchased from third parties and combined with information we already have about you (for the purpose of creating more tailored advertising and products), may include: